 What's my PIN and how do I get one?

 Your Personal Identification Number (PIN) is used along with your barcode number to give you access to computers, online databases and your account information.
 In an effort to preserve your right to privacy and to ensure access to library services, all patrons are required to choose a four digit PIN when they register for a new card.
 Users may obtain or change a PIN in person or by calling the Library Support Services building or any ACL library, or by emailing firstname.lastname@example.org.
 Users who have an e-mail address associated with their account may also use the Forgot My PIN link in the online catalog to choose a new PIN.

 Can I extend the due date on my items?

-Most materials borrowed from a Anoka County Library may be renewed (extended) a maximum of two times, in person or by telephone, if no one else has requested the material.
+Most materials borrowed from a Anoka County Library may be renewed (extended) a maximum of four times, in person or by telephone, if no one else has requested the material.
 Exceptions to this include persons with more than 20 items overdue or more than $10 in charges and fees.
 When these limits are exceeded, users will have their borrowing privileges suspended.

 Can I renew my own materials without having to come into the library?

 There are two ways to renew materials remotely:

 1. Start by visiting the catalog and clicking on My Account.
 You will be asked for your barcode and PIN to proceed so make sure to stop by your library if you don't already have one.
 Within My Account you can go to the Checkouts section and renew your materials.

 2. Call our telephone renewal system at 763-717-3261.
 You will be asked for your barcode and PIN and our computerized attendant will prompt you through the renewal process.

 Where can I use my Anoka County Library card?